 We are constantly being reminded of how technology is changing the way we live our lives and run our businesses.
 Whether those changes are good, bad or a mixture of the two might be something on which there is more debate than consensus, but the change itself is undeniable.

 It is something that is felt particularly strongly in the leisure sector.
 For years now, society has been bemoaning the fact that kids spend too much time in front of screens instead of being out following healthy, traditional pursuits.
-But let’s be honest, in this age of mobile streaming and online gaming, that is a criticism that could be levelled at people of all ages.
+But let’s be honest, in this age of mobile streaming and online gaming, that is a criticism that could be levelled at people of all ages with traditional games on the downturn.

 However, for all that, there are some games that have been around for generations and yet are as popular – or even more so – today in the internet age.